 Food is largely a matter of personal choice, but here are a few of my choices:

 Consider vegetable protein powder.
 It is expensive, but light.
 Your body will be trying to build up muscle during the trek, as well as repair muscle damage daily, and usual protein sources like meat, fish, eggs and beans are either impractical or heavy.
 I mix protein powder with my morning muesli.
 I prefer vegetable rather than milk whey protein because it mixes with water more easily and doesn’t have a greasy texture and taste.
 Plus it comes from a more environmentally friendly and ethical source.
 You can buy it at health food stores and body building shops.

-And don’t forget the protein value of nuts besides their slow-burn energy value.
-They are also expensive, but are filling and convenient to eat.
+And don’t forget the protein value of nuts as well as their slow-burn energy value.
+They are expensive but filling and convenient to eat.

 Vegetables and Carbohydrate

 Vegetables are another thing that are heavy and largely impractical to carry.
 Dried peas fill some of the gap.
 You don’t have to boil them – just bring to the boil and let stand.
 Unfortunately dried mixed vegetables no longer seem to be available on supermarket shelves but you may be able to improvise from an Indian food store.
 If you have a taste for dried seaweed then this is another form of vegetable, and is very light weight.
 Asian stores or Asian food sections of the larger supermarkets are the place to find it.

 Dried potato is a great source of carbohydrate bulk.
 It is light, cheap, and easily prepared.
 It can even be mixed and eaten cold.
 The Maggi version is more tasty than the plain packets found in the larger supermarkets, though more expensive.
 And you can now buy dehydrated kumara (sweet potato) in supermarkets.
 Delicious!
 But has a very high sugar content and is not as cheap as potato.
 Couscous is the other all-purpose carbohydrate, though heavier.